By the Numbers

 Concerned residents founded the LRWP to restore and protect wetlands in the Little River watershed — recognizing that Indiana had already lost an estimated 85% of its original wetlands.
 Their work at Eagle Marsh would become a model for urban wetland conservation and a direct precedent for today's fight.

-- Allen County Agenda Center: allencounty.in.gov/agendacenter — official hearing schedules
+- Allen County Agenda Center: allencounty.in.gov/agendacenter — monitor for any new filings

 - Allen County Plan Commission: allencounty.in.gov/365/Allen-County-Plan-Commission

-- Take Action: Sign the petition, contact officials, attend hearings
+- Take Action: Sign the petition, contact officials

 This timeline is maintained by No Quarry on Homestead.
 We cite only verified public records and published news sources.
 If you have documentation of an event we should add, contact us at noquarryonhomestead@gmail.com.